skip to main content

 Q: What if my needs are urgent?

-A: Crisis intervention services are available on a 24-hour basis without an appointment.
+Telehealth Crisis Intervention Services are also available on a 24-hour basis without an appointment by calling 662-915-3784.

 Q: What if I am concerned about a friend or roommate?

-A: If you are concerned about a friend, please submit a Care Report linked here.
+A: If you are concerned about a friend, please submit a Care Report.

 Q: Can I request a particular counselor?